Arsenal midfielder Jack Wilshere says that while England do not play like other nations, that does not mean they are lacking in technical ability.

 Wilshere also admits that he does feel the pressure that comes with being a regular for both club and country, despite still only being 22.

 “It’s brought pressure on me.
 I’m not sure it’s unwanted pressure.
-I think when you play at the highest level, there is pressure all the time,” he added.
+I think when you play at the highest level, there is pressure all the time,” the Arsenal man added.

 “Also a lot of fans pay good money and a lot of people come and watch like friends, family and the media in particular.
 That’s their job.

 "So they have to analyse your performance and they have to have someone who they can sort of put up on a pedestal.”